milofultz/tinybrainfans/wiki/Programming/Applications/sublime-text.md

 #### Contexts

 Now we are in the meat and potatoes, where we start defining `contexts`.
 These `contexts` are how the syntax parser knows what to parse and when.
-In its simplest form, it does a basic {{regex|Regular Expressions}} on a set of characters and applies a specific formatting.
+In its simplest form, it does a basic {{regex|Regular Expressions}} on a set of characters, goes through the different `match` statements, and applies a specific formatting on the first match.
 As it gets more complex, it complements this behavior with a {{stack|Stack (Programming)}}, pushing and popping contexts as it encounters matches.

 Lets make our first context.
 Append this to our `sublime-syntax` file: